iffy/moldspec/docs/documents/prescription.rst

 Prescription Document
 =====================

 Prescription documents describe the **desired** state of a resource.
 Each resource type has its own schema for its Prescription documents.
-You can see the complete list of resource-specific Prescription documents here XXX.
+Go to :ref:`resources` to see the complete list of resource-specific Prescription documents.

 These documents are given to a :ref:`actor-performer` which make the changes necessary to match the prescription.